vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 static const char* hubName = "[IoTHub Name]";
 static const char* hubSuffix = "[IoTHub Suffix, i.e. azure-devices.net]";
 ```
 - Replace the placeholder with your device and IoT Hub information you created and saved at the beginning of this tutorial.
+In our example:
+  - Device Id --> `RaspPi`
+  - Device Key --> &lt;Azure device key ended with `==`>
+  - IoTHub Name --> `PiSuite`
+  - IoTHub Suffix, i.e. azure-devices.net --> `azure-devices.net`
 - Save and exit with `Control-o, Enter, Control-x`

 ## 1.6 Build the Modified Sample